 About the Property

 From the moment you arrive, you will be utterly charmed by this wonderful little house.
 It has a fascinating history, it is warm and welcoming and it is set in a great location.
 The Schoolhouse at Annaghmore was built in the 1860s to educate local children.
-Nowadays its cosy vestibule leads through to a light-filled sitting room where an open fire adds a welcoming glow to the double-height living room.
+Nowadays its cosy vestibule leads through to a light-filled sitting room where an open fire adds a welcoming glow.

 Although in the heart of the countryside, the Schoolhouse is close to Sligo town where bustling streets are peppered with small boutiques, cafes, and bars, as well as a myriad of craft shops selling jewellery, pottery, and knitwear.
 Strandhill, Mullaghmore, and Enniscrone are within driving distance as are Lissadel House and the final resting place of W.B Yeats.

 - The Schoolhouse is well located and there is plenty to do within driving distance.

 - Nearby Cooloney has a lovely café “Nádúr”, there is also “Shells” and “Stoked” in glorious Strandhill.

 - The famous “Voya” seaweed baths are located in Strandhill which is a fifteen minute drive.

 - 2 double bedrooms

 - Travel cot/crib for infants (under 2 years), on request

 - Hair Dryer